JakobKoempel/Data_Visualisation_Fs_Charting/data_Visualisation_with_Fs_Charting/line_chart_basic/README.md

 # Line charts with FsCharting

 In this program, I created line charts in F# using the FsCharting library.
 Line Charts are created in a similar way as bar charts but several line charts can be combined into one diagram.
-In order to create a line chart with FsCharting, Chart.Line has to be called.
+In order to create a line chart with FsCharting Chart.Line has to be called.
 It takes one sequence of a numeric data types as an argument.
 Example: